 Services of Holy Communion are held every 3rd Sunday at 9am.

-Our Harvest Festival will be held at 3pm on 2nd October.
-This will be followed by a cream tea and we are planning to have a candlelit Carol Service on Friday 23rd December at 6pm.
+A candlelit Carol Service will take place on Friday 23rd December at 6pm.
 As usual home-made mince pies and mulled wine will be served after the service.

 The Chapel is also available for weddings - please check with the Churchwarden or Church of England website for eligibility criteria; baptisms and funerals.
 Details are on our Links Page.